-Mentors and coaches others - Generate ideas for professional improvement for members and officers, serves as a role model.
+Serves as a mentor and coach to others - Generate ideas for professional improvement for members and officers, serves as a role model.

 Committed to member representation - Carefully weighs impact of decisions on FFA and its members; isn't afraid to make tough decisions for the good of the association.